alexander-yf-yu/coachboard/README.md

 A typical use case for a coach would be to log in and view their shifts, preview the upcoming work schedule, and respond to any other coaches that need a substitute.

-A managing staff member can view the shifts of all coaches and
+A managing staff member can view the shifts of all coaches and calculate employees' hours for payroll.
 ___

 ## Demo Video